xmos/xcommon_cmake/doc/dependency_management.rst

   checked out, but that changeset has also been tagged, then the tag will be reported here.
 - Changeset: the git commit hash identifying the current changeset checked out in the repository
 - Dependency Requirement: (hidden) the requirement for the repository from the dependent modules list variable.
-This can differ from the current changeset if the develop has manually checked out a different version of that component.
+This can differ from the current changeset if the developer has manually checked out a different version of that component.
 This column is only displayed if ``cmake`` is run with the option ``-D FULL_MANIFEST=TRUE``.

 If any columns are not applicable to a particular dependency, they will contain a hyphen.